truckercore/truckercore1/README.md

 ## Pricing & Operator Analytics
 - Pricing tiers overview: docs/pricing/pricing_tiers.md
 - Operator Portal analytics dashboard layout: docs/operator_portal_analytics_dashboard.md

+## Dashboards Download/Export

+From the in-app Dashboard screen, use the download icon in the top right to export:
+- PDF: A formatted snapshot of KPIs and the current "Needs Attention" list.
+- CSV: A tabular export of the same data you can open in Excel/Sheets.

+On web, this triggers a browser download/share dialog.
+On mobile/desktop, it opens the platform share/save sheet.

 ## Quick Checklist for New Contributors